haidaraM/ansible-playbook-grapher/README.md

                         When rendering the graph, only a single role will be display for all roles having the same names.
 Default:
                         False
-  --hide-empty-plays    Hide the plays that end up with no tasks in the graph
-                        (after applying the tags filter).
-  --include-role-tasks  Include the tasks of the roles in the graph.
-Applied
+  --include-role-tasks  Include the tasks of the role in the graph.
-                        when parsing the playbooks.
   --open-protocol-custom-formats OPEN_PROTOCOL_CUSTOM_FORMATS
                         The custom formats to use as URLs for the nodes in the graph.
 Required if --open-protocol-handler is set to